JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * *"why would I care about any of that?"
 * *while few give them much weight, a majority do give them at least a little

+* we have a lot of biologists, who value peer reviewed publications above all else \cite{harley_assessing_2010}

 #Tables & Figures